edgelock/azureLandingZone1/README.md

 # Bicep LandingZone Deployment

 ## A fully functional example landingzone you can deploy with Bicep

+This project is an example landingzone that was deployed at the subscription level for demo purposes.
+This project should have a rundown of how to run the code used to deploy the various pieces underneath the subscriptions of the architecture diagram.

 Connect-AzAccount
 ##Set Proper Sub
 Set-AzContext b4cce3de-40d0-4810-a7af-62faa3c54d59